element-hq/element-web/docs/review.md

 * Assign issues only when in progress to indicate to others what can be picked up

+## Code Quality

+In the past, we have occasionally written different kinds of tests for Element and the SDKs, but it hasn't been a consistent focus.
+Going forward, we'd like to change that.

+* For new features, code reviewers will expect some form of automated testing to be included by default
+* For bug fixes, regression tests are of course great to have, but we don't want to block fixes on this, so we won't require them at this time

+The above policy is not a strict rule, but instead it's meant to be a conversation between the author and reviewer.
+As an author, try to think about writing a test when making your next change.
+As a reviewer, try to think about how you might test the area of code you are reviewing.
+If the reviewer agrees it would be quite difficult to test some new feature, then it's okay for them to accept the change without tests for now, but we'd eventually like to be more strict about this further down the road.

+If you do spot areas that are quite hard to test today, please let us know in
+#element-dev:matrix.org.
+We can work on improving the app architecture and
+testing helpers so that future tests are easier for everyone to write, but we won't know which parts are difficult unless people shout when stumbling through them.

+We recognise that this testing policy will slow things down a bit, but overall it should encourage better long-term health of the app and give everyone more confidence when making changes as coverage increases over time.

 ## Design and Product Review

 We want to ensure that all changes to Element fit with our design and product